PanNorek/essa-tsp-metaheuristics/README.md

 ## 📋 Requirements
   1. The library works under Python 3.9+
   2. Algorithms need distance matrix to solve the problem.
+A distance matrix is a table that lists the distances between pairs of objects.
+In the context of this repository, a distance matrix is an excel file that specifies the distances between every pair of cities in the TSP.
+The distance matrix is used to define the TSP, as it specifies the cost of traveling from one city to another.

 ## ⭐ Features
 - [x] Parallel Multistart for algorithms except Genetic Algorithm